blulas/dmoe-quick-start/maven/ds-maven-archetype/readme.md

 Once the archetype has been built and installed into the enterprise artifact repository, navigate to the project folder for which you would like to create the new project, and run the following command (replacing the properties with the appropriate project value):

-`mvn archetype:generate -B -DarchetypeGroupId=com.highmark.ba -DarchetypeArtifactId=ds-maven-archetype -DarchetypeVersion=1.0.0-SNAPSHOT< -DprojectName=<project name> -DartifactId=<project artifact id>`
+`mvn archetype:generate -B -DarchetypeGroupId=com.ibm.dba.dmoe.maven -DarchetypeArtifactId=ds-maven-archetype -DarchetypeVersion=1.0.0-SNAPSHOT< -DprojectName=<project name> -DartifactId=<project artifact id>`

 ### Archetype Parameters